A Natural Approach to Childbirth

 - respect your delivery wishes

-- collaborate with our team of OB/Gyn physician if complications occur
+- collaborate with our team of OB/Gyn doctors if complications occur

 Can I get pain medication if needed?

-Yes, since you are delivering in a hospital you will have access to the same pain management options as our patients cared for by our physician team.
-A wide range of pain management options are available including IV, nitrous oxide, and epidurals.
+Yes, you will have access to a variety of pain management and medication options including IV, nitrous oxide, and epidurals.

 What if I need a doctor?